BMW-lab-MSU/drone_lidar_spec/specs/README.md

 - `--n_pixels` (optional): The number of pixels around the ground truth frequency for the bounding box.
 The default value is `40`.
 - `--filter_order` (optional): The order of the high pass filter, if applying a filter.
 - `--time_slices` (optional): Number of time slices to process (1 to 32).
 The default value is `1`.
+- `--boost_colors` (optional): Boost the color intensity in the spectrograms.
+By default, this option is disabled.

 ## Directory Structure 📁